albi3ro/M4/_posts/2015-01-13-Runge-Kutta-Methods.md

 So what's an <i>Ordinary Differential Equation</i>?

-Differential Equation means we have some equation (or equations) that have derivatives in them.
+Differential Equation means we have some equation, or equations, that have derivatives in them.

 The <i>ordinary</i> part differentiates them from <i>partial</i> differential equations, the ones with curly $\partial$ derivatives.
 Here, we only have one <b>independent</b> variable, let's call it $t$, and one or more <b>dependent</b>  variables, let's call them $x_1, x_2, ...$.
 In partial differential equations, we can have more than one independent variable.